silverhammermba/blog/_posts/2018-08-13-osx-jenkins.markdown

 whole job.
-For this you need to specify `agent none` and `skipDefaultCheckout true`, otherwise master will do a full checkout of each branch (pointless! only the agent needs that) and master will pass your jobs to agents that can't even perform the build (which essentially DDOSes your other build agents if your iOS build machines get backed up).
+For this you need to specify `agent none` and `skipDefaultCheckout true`, otherwise master will do a full checkout of each branch (pointless! only the agent needs that) and master will pass your jobs to agents that can't even perform the build (which essentially DOSes your other build agents if your iOS build machines get backed up).

 As an aside, I don't really understand why Jenkins is designed in this way; our simple setup of having master delegate builds to agents was _so easy_ to get wrong.
 Our initial attempts wasted so much time performing pointless steps and blocking agents that had no business even touching our iOS app.

+To simplify this process, we also configured our app to use bundler to install gems locally.
+Our `.bundle/config` is just

+{% highlight yaml %}
+---
+BUNDLE_PATH: ".bundle"
+{% endhighlight %}

+That way we don't have to worry about setting up gems on each agent, it's handled entirely in the repository.

+We could add `fastlane` to our `Gemfile` but for... reasons, some of our developers don't want to install it when they build on their own machines.
+So instead we have that `install_fastlane.sh` script which runs on the Jenkins agents

+{% highlight bash %}
+#!/bin/bash

+! grep fastlane Gemfile && echo 'gem "fastlane"' >> Gemfile bundle install
+{% endhighlight %}

 ## Deploying